tarekziade/onnxruntime-test/README.md

 Onnxruntime vs Llama.cpp
 ========================

+CPU
+---

+For macOS onnxruntime does not leverage CoreML or any other hardware acceleration on MacOS as opposed as llama.cpp, making it 13x faster.

+For Windows, onnxruntime is 2 times faster than the non avx build of llama.cpp and is 1.6x slower than the avx build of llama.cpp

 Specs:

+- Apple M1 Pro 32GB
 - Windows 11 AMD Ryzen Threadripper PRO 1- Cores 128G RAM

+Software:
+- onnxruntime-genai (non CUDA)
+- llama.cpp (running on CPU only)

 Run onnx with `make run-onnx`  (CPU)
 Run llama.cpp with `make run-llama` (CPU)